fabiencollet/blender-tweenMachine/README.md

 ### First Method : Clone the repository
 1. Open a terminal
 2. Change directory to the add-ons folder in your blender user preferences folder :
-   '''<BLENDER_PREFERENCES_FOLDER> > scripts > addons'''
+   `<BLENDER_PREFERENCES_FOLDER> > scripts > addons`
 3. Clone the repository with git command.
 6. Open Blender
 7. Go to '''Edit > Preference > Add-ons''' and enable the "Tween Machine" add-ons

 ### Second Method : Download the addon and install it
 1. Download the repository(.zip)
-2. In Blender Go to the preference window '''Edit > Preferences'''
+2. In Blender Go to the preference window `Edit > Preferences`
-3. Click on Addon in the left panel
+3. Click on `Addon` in the left panel
-4. Click on install... on the top right
+4. Click on `install...` on the top right
-5. Browse and select the zip file previously download and click on the button "Install Add-ons" on the bottom
+5. Browse and select the zip file previously download and click on the button `Install Add-ons` on the bottom
 6. Close and re-open Blender
-7. Go to '''Edit > Preference > Add-ons''' and enable the "Tween Machine" add-ons
+7. Go to `Edit > Preference > Add-ons` and enable the "Tween Machine" add-ons

 # To-Do
+- [X] Tween customs properties
+- [X] Insert key only on existing fCurves
-- Detect customs properties of the Armature in Pose Mode context
+- [ ] Detect customs properties of the Armature in Pose Mode context